ravi1997/IStudio-codex/project.md

 ## 22) Next Concrete Steps (Actionable)

-* Initialize repo with the skeleton from the **MASTER AI PROMPT**.
+* ✅ Initialize repo with the skeleton from the **MASTER AI PROMPT** (completed 2024-10-17).
-* Implement tokens and a minimal lexer; add golden tests.
+* ✅ Implement tokens and a minimal lexer; add golden tests (completed 2024-10-17).
-* Write EBNF for core expressions/statements; parser for expressions first.
+* ✅ Write EBNF for core expressions/statements; parser for expressions first (completed 2024-10-17).
 * Stand up IR structs and printer; implement const folding.
 * Build the C++ backend emitter for functions + structs + generics (templates).
 * Add 3 example programs and their emitted C++/Java/Python to lock mapping.